England vs Albania: How to watch, kick off time what channel is it on and latest odds

 The Euro 2020 finalists are yet to lose at home qualifier under popular boss Southgate and they’ll be looking to continue their run against Albania – a side who have lost every time they’ve faced England, scoring just once.

-Southgate is expected to name his strongest available XI, although he has been dealt a blow with confirmation that guaranteed starters Luke Shaw and Mason Mount will miss the double header with knocks.
+Southgate is expected to name his strongest available XI, although he has been dealt a blow with confirmation that guaranteed starters Declan Rice, Luke Shaw and Mason Mount will miss the double header with illness.
 Arsenal’s Emile Smith-Rowe has been drafted into the squad for the first time.

 Friday’s game will be the first time Albania have visited new Wembley, with the last match on English soil ending in a 2-0 victory to home.
 Michael Owen and Robbie Fowler scoring the goals in a win at the home of Newcastle United, St James Park.